MrLoh/thesis-davidson/manuscript.md

 ### Turing's three main claims {-}

-Following [@Copeland:2000tt, p.
+Following Copeland [-@Copeland:2000tt, p.
 530], we can establish the following two main claims of Turing from our previous discussion:

 1. Turing sees communication as suitable to expose the relevant intellectual abilities that determine wether a computer can perform tasks on paar with a human being.
 2. Turing thinks that his test *specifically* can determine wether a computer possesses such communicative abilities.